- How do you reconcile with someone when you’ve been deeply or repeatedly hurt by him or her?

-I am not suggesting that changes to deeply ingrained patterns occur overnight or that we can easily erase consequences.
-But genuine restoration cannot begin apart from the essential attitudes that point to true repentance.
+I am not suggesting that we can expect changes to deeply ingrained patterns to occur overnight.
+Nor can we easily erase the consequences of deep hurts.
+But genuine restoration of broken relationships cannot begin apart from the essential attitudes and actions of true repentance.
 We simply must know what true repentance looks like.

 - Accepts full responsibility for his/her actions (instead of saying, “Since you think I’ve done something wrong…” or “If have done anything to offend you…”).